 Decision framework

-- Speed first: Can you send a clean proposal in under 20 minutes?
+- Setup speed: Can you build your package template and send a first proposal in under 45 minutes total?

 Related reads